franreyn/pimaonline-strataui/docs/how-to-use/getting-started/quick-start.md

 # Quick Start

-The easiest way to get started with StrataCSS is to copy and paste one of the following sample HTML templates into your project.
+The easiest way to get started with Strata UI is to copy and paste one of the following sample HTML templates into your project.

 ## One Column Template